WILDFLOWER HOME PAGE SEARCH BY PLANT NAME YELLOW FLOWERS CONTACT US

 Tetradymia canescens

-(Horsebrush) Asteraceae (Sunflower Family) Semi-desert, foothills, montane.
+(Gray Horsebrush) Asteraceae (Sunflower Family) Semi-desert, foothills, montane.

-Tetradymia spinosa (Catclaw
+Tetradymia spinosa (Cat-claw

 Horsebrush) Asteraceae (Sunflower Family) Semi-desert, foothills.

 Openings, shrublands.
 Spring.
-Although this species of Tetradymia shares a number of characteristics with T. canescens, it is distinguished in two major ways: it has very prominent hooked spines (visible in the photograph below) and it blooms in the spring, not summer.
-T. spinosa is densely white hairy and this lures you to touching it, but the spines quickly put an end to this intimacy.
-Flowers are brilliant yellow and numerous.
+Although this species of Tetradymia shares a number of characteristics with T. canescens, it is distinguished in two major ways: it has very prominent hooked spines (see below) and it blooms in the spring, not summer.
+T. spinosa is densely white hairy with a multitude of bright flowers; these characteristics might lure you to touching the plant, but the spines quickly put an end to this intimacy.
+As shown in two photographs above, Tetradymia spinosa flowers in a massive array of bright yellow following a massive array of eye-catching large grey/white buds.
 William Hooker and George Arnott named this species in 1839 from a specimen collected by Tolmie in Idaho. |

 ||